 Deadline: April 6th

-Established in 1979, the Jewish Community Foundation of Southern New Jersey (JCFSNJ) manages over $74 million in assets for 11 annual scholarships, including the Patrice Faye Cohen Memorial Scholarship.
-It’s designed for Jewish graduating high school women from Burlington, Camden, and Gloucester counties who train for entrepreneurial ventures at an accredited U.S. college.
-Applicants must submit a three-page, properly sourced essay about women in entrepreneurship.
+The Jewish Community Foundation of Southern New Jersey manages over $74 million in assets for 11 annual scholarships.
+These include the Patrice Faye Cohen Memorial Scholarship.
+It’s designed for Jewish graduating high school women from the counties of:

 Contact